agreen8911/agreen8911/README.md

 Hi 👋 My name is Adam Green
 ===========================

-Learning Full Stack Development (JavaScript, Node.js, HTML, CSS, React, SQL)
+Full Stack Developer (JavaScript, Node.js, HTML, CSS, React, SQL)
 -------------------------------------------------------------------

 I have over a decade of experience across a diverse group of industries, including both military service as an Army officer, as well as sales and operations experience in the corporate sector.
 In the preponderance of these roles, I have led teams ranging from sizes of two to 120+ personnel and I have a passion for leading teams and developing both myself and others.
 In every position I’ve held, I was expected to own my area of expertise and ensure the successful execution of the organizations’ mission and objectives and key performance indicators.